Building Technologies

 Critically, Cuby’s system doesn’t require skilled labor.
 Instead of numerous trades (plumbers, electricians, framers) each doing their own thing, it takes just four unskilled laborers to assemble one code-compliant home in about 30 days.
 The workers have tablets that walk them through the entire process of turning the kit into a house.
 “When I say unskilled, I mean a warehouse worker that Amazon hires,” Gampel says.

-It costs a builder about $100 per square foot to construct a Cuby home, compared to the national square-foot average of $150.
+It costs a builder about $100 per square foot to construct a Cuby home, compared with the national square-foot average of $150.
 “We make high-quality homes faster and more affordable,” Gampel says.

 Perfecting the Process